This post may contain affiliate links. Please read my disclosure policy.

 - 1/8 teaspoon black pepper

 - Preheat oven to 350˚F. Grease a 9"x13" baking dish with butter or cooking spray.

-- Using a mandolin or sharp knife, cut the onion and potatoes separately a 1/8" thin.
+- Using a mandolin or sharp knife, cut the entire onion and potatoes separately a 1/8" thin.
 Set aside.

 - In a skillet or Dutch oven melt butter and add onion and saute several minutes over medium heat.
 Add garlic, salt, pepper and saute until onion is softened, about 3 minutes.
 Add flour and cook for 1-2 minutes, stirring to mix thoroughly and cook flour.

 - Stir in the milk, chicken stock, Ranch Seasoning and bring to a boil.
 Lower heat and simmer.
 Continue to stir with spoon or whisk.
 Sauce will thicken after 2-3 minutes.

 - Layer 1/3 of the potatoes in the bottom of a 9"x13" baking dish and pour 1/3 of the cream sauce sauce over top.
 Spread evenly using spatula.
 Repeat layers 2 more times ending with cream sauce on top.
 Cover with aluminum foil and bake for 45 minutes.

 - Uncover and bake for an additional 45 minutes or until golden brown and potatoes are tender.
 Turn on broiler 3-4 minutes for golden top.

 - Allow to rest for 15 minutes before cutting/serving to cool and firm up.

 - I use a Russet or Golden Yukon potatoes.